Disclosure: This post is part of a paid partnership with North Dakota Tourism but all opinions are our own.

 Where is the International Peace Garden?

-We get it, we had never it either.
+We get it, we had never heard of it either.
 Which is truly a shame because it deserves the recognition.
 The International Peace Garden is in Dunseith, North Dakota…and Boissevain, Manitoba!
 Yep, the property sits on both American soil and Canadian, which is the whole purpose behind why the garden was built (more on that below).

 One of the fun parts of visiting the International Peace Garden is that you can essentially hop from country to country.
 They built a channel that divides the formal garden and serves as a visual to show where the border between the two countries would be.
 So by standing where we are in the photo below, you can go from one to the other.